-Music TORONTO produces a main fall-winter series of traditional and contemporary chamber music concerts and recitals, including international and Canadian artists and emerging Canadian musicians.
+Music TORONTO produces a main fall-winter series of traditional and contemporary chamber music concerts and recitals, including international and Canadian artists.
 Music TORONTO holds a special place in the GTA – it is a remarkable series, and the only solely chamber music series around.
 Others present excellent music, but in variety series or festival form.
 We have a loyal and knowledgeable audience who enjoy night after night of great concerts.

 We produce an annual series of Master Classes, in cooperation with the Royal Conservatory and the University of Toronto Faculty of Music; these classes give senior students of music performance the opportunity to work with visiting concert artists.
 Our Composer Advisor Jeffrey Ryan offers pre-concert introductions to contemporary music to demystify the experience for listeners.
-We also present outreach events such as concerts in alternative venues, young artist concerts in a public library, and music programmes for children.
+We also present outreach events such as music programmes for local schools..

 Music TORONTO: bringing traditional chamber music into the 21st century with passion and commitment.